karlomanguiat/fitracks/README.md

 ## Fit UP

-&lt;Fit UP is a web application which tracks the daily, weekly, or monthly calorie spent in food and water intake for a fitter and healthier scholars of the University of the Philippines.>
+&lt;**_Fit UP_** is a web application which tracks the daily, weekly, or monthly calorie spent in food and water intake for a fitter and healthier scholars of the University of the Philippines.>

 &lt;Group Number : 4>